jostylr/literate-programming-book/manuscript/what.md

 object.
 We can have bits of markdown or jade and compile it into the same HTML document.
-We can create our own little mini-language for just that one bit of the project to reduce the amount of code written and have the literate program create the beautiful rendered version.
+We can create our own little mini-language for just that one bit of the project to reduce the amount of code written and have the literate program create the final rendered version.

 We can also take almost common bits of code and programmatically change them as needed.
-This is a middle ground between copy-and-paste and full stripping out of a function.
+This is a middle ground between copy-and-paste versus creating functions to implement common code.

 This third level is where the bulk of the effort of litpro was spent.
 It is not hard to do the first two levels, particularly if syntax is not too worried